TahsinOP/e_Yantra_2023-2024_Cosmo_Logitstic/README.md

 1. Task 3A : (Completed)

-   Issues to resolve : launching of the 3A script , flickering of rightmost tf marker in hardware camera
+   Issues to resolve : launching of the 3A script (solved) , flickering of rightmost tf marker in hardware camera
 3. Task 3B :